Committee on Teaching and Faculty Development

 • Materials or resources not directly related to methods, techniques, or innovations of pedagogy.

-• Materials or resources that are typically funded through departmental, School, or other College budgets;
+• Materials or resources that are typically funded through departmental, School, or other University budgets;

 • Personal supplies;